zhichunguo/ZhichunGuo/content/publication/RecipeRec/index.md

 ---
-title: 'Few-shot Graph Learning for Molecular Property Prediction'
+title: 'RecipeRec: A Heterogeneous Graph Learning Model for Recipe Recommendation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Yijun Tian
+  - Chuxu Zhang
   - Zhichun Guo
-  - Chuxu Zhang
-  - Wenhao Yu
-  - John Herr
-  - Olaf Wiest
+  - Chao Huang
-  - Meng Jiang
+  - Ronald Metoyer
   - Nitesh V. Chawla

 # Author notes (optional)